jimy-byerley/pymadcad/docs/reference/rendering.rst

 Display protocol
 ----------------

-A displayable is an object that implements the signatue of Display.
+A displayable is an object that implements the signature of `Display`.

 .. autofunction:: displayable